Special Days & Public Holidays

 - Australian Public Holidays

 ‘Choose your state in the list [below], or scroll down for a national list of all public holidays’.
-Provides 5 years of dates for each special day.
-Use links provided for Popular Holidays and Observances.
+Provides 4 years of dates for each special day going forward.
+Use links provided or Popular Holidays and Observances.

-Provides listing with date, Weekday, Holiday name, Holiday type and Details [where it is observed].
+Provides listing with date, Weekday, Holiday name, Holiday type and Details [where it is observed if only in one state/territory].
 Select from a number of holiday listings, Years [2000-2030], even specific months.
-Links to Other calendars plus several related links.
+Links to Other calendars plus several related links including generating your own copy of the calendar.

 - Our Community Calendar

 ‘The Our Community calendar is used only for nationally significant events’.
-Provides : event; information about it; phone; email; website; indication if date is still to be confirmed [TBC].
+Provides : event; information about it; phone; email; website; indication if date is still to be confirmed.
+Covers everything from Schools Tree Day to Pink Ribbon Day and National Kidsafe Day.

 - Special Dates and Events